San Francisco & Oakland Spinal Cord Injuries

 How Spinal Cord Injuries Affect Employment

-It is common knowledge that an unhealthy back can have a dramatic affect on one’s ability to work.
-Whether you are involved in a labor intensive occupation such as construction or sit at a desk all day, back injuries can keep you out of work for extended periods of time.
+It is common knowledge that an unhealthy back can have a dramatic effect on one’s ability to work.
+Whether you are involved in a labor-intensive occupation such as construction or sit at a desk all day, back injuries can keep you out of work for extended periods.

 Almost 60 percent of individuals who reported a spinal cord injury were employed at the time of the injury.
 One year after the date of the injury only 11 percent of those individuals are employed.
-Put differently, out of the people that were gainfully employed at the time they injured their spine, 89 percent of them were unable to return to work after a year.
-This evidences the seriousness and life changing impact spinal cord injuries have on individuals.
+Put differently, out of the people who were gainfully employed at the time they injured their spine, 89 percent of them were unable to return to work after a year.
+This evidences the seriousness and life-changing impact spinal cord injuries have on individuals.

 Reducing Your Risk Of A Spinal Cord Injury